Frequently Asked Questions

 - This is not planned at this time.

-- When using WebSockets, ARTIK Cloud will send a heartbeat.
+- When using WebSockets, ARTIK cloud services will send a heartbeat.
 The device is supposed to close and reopen the connection if no heartbeat is received.
 No heartbeat is supported when using REST, as the device is supposed to initiate the communication and it is the device's responsibility to make it work.

 - Can I search for a message with a specific key/value pair?